ymolchanov/ymolchanov.github.io/src/posts/and-first-step-is.md

 Quote:

 > Some of the most impressive advances in artificial intelligence in recent years have been in the field of deep learning.

+## What are Learning Rate and Batch size?

+You probably saw that smaller batch sizes gave noisier weight updates and loss curves.
+This is because each batch is a small sample of data and smaller samples tend to give noisier estimates.
+Smaller batches can have an "averaging" effect though which can be beneficial.

+Smaller learning rates make the updates smaller and the training takes longer to converge.
+Large learning rates can speed up training, but don't "settle in" to a minimum as well.
+When the learning rate is too large, the training can fail completely.
+(Try setting the learning rate to a large value like 0.99 to see this.)

 ## Questions: